keras-team/keras-io/templates/keras_3/keras_3_announcement.md

 model on a PyTorch `DataLoader` or train a Keras 3 + PyTorch model on a `tf.data.Dataset`.

+---

-## The full Keras API, available for JAX, TensorFlow, and PyTorch
+## The full Keras API, available for JAX, TensorFlow, and PyTorch.

 Keras 3 implements the full Keras API and makes it available with TensorFlow, JAX, and PyTorch — over a hundred layers, dozens of metrics,